kubevault/kubevault/docs/guides/secret-engines/kafka/overview.md

 v-kubernetes-demo-XXXXXXXX

 $ kubectl get secret -n demo kafka-cred-rqst-xxxxxx -o jsonpath='{.data.password}' | base64 -d
-xxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxx
 ```

-Use the issued `username` / `password` as your franz-go / sarama / librdkafka client's SASL credentials (`sasl.mechanism=SCRAM-SHA-256`); the credential is revoked when the `SecretAccessRequest` is deleted.
-ACL bindings for the issued user must already exist on the cluster (see the [Before you begin](#before-you-begin) note about `kafka-acls.sh`).
+Use the issued `username` / `password` as your franz-go / sarama / librdkafka client's SASL credentials (`sasl.mechanism=SCRAM-SHA-256`); the credential and associated ACLs are revoked when the `SecretAccessRequest` is deleted.

 ## Further reading